jjdenhertog/spotify-to-plex-tidal-downloader/README.md

 ### First time login

-Before you can use this service you need to login to tidal-dl.
+Before you can use this service you need to login to Tiddl.
 Login to the console of the running container:

 ```bash
 docker exec -it spotify-to-plex-tidal-downloader bash